 6. Brand-name everything else

-Brand-name medicines aren’t the only deal you should be rethinking.
-Practically any brand-name product might be a bad deal when lower-priced generics are literally inches away.
+Brand-name medicines aren’t the only purchase you should be rethinking.
+Practically any brand-name product might be a bad deal when lower-priced generics are inches away.